alpha-wolf-jin/egress/README.md

 ```

-Note:  there is no access log
+Note:  there is no access log inside web pod of web project